bliutwo/pomodoro/README.md

 what the status of my Pomodoro is.

 - [ ] Check out and see if applicable: [Toolbars, Menubars, and Statusbars](http://appjar.info/pythonBars/)

-- [ ] Mold this basic GUI app into what I need for Pomodoro.

 # Pomodoro Python script